View our five-part video series of the first-ever separation of conjoined twins at UC Davis Children's Hospital.

 “This is a landmark surgery for us at UC Davis Children’s Hospital,” said Edwards, who has had previous success separating conjoined twins.
 “Abigail and Micaela are doing well and recovering in our Pediatric Intensive Care Unit, thanks to an amazing team effort dedicated to ensuring these very rare twins have the best shot at a healthy life ahead.
 We are honored to have helped with their birth, cared for them since, and to now give them the chance to live independent and separate lives.”

-Planning for the birth
+Planning for the birth of conjoined twins

 UC Davis Health has provided care for Abigail and Micaela from the start — even before birth.